Copilot-Language/copilot/README.md

 * The inlining policy of the reification process.
 This point is related to the previous one.

-Once again, *copilot-kind* is still a very useful tool, especially for debugging purposes.
+Once again, *copilot-theorem* is still a very useful tool, especially for debugging purposes.
 However, we don't think it is adapted to write and check a complete specification for large scale programs.